 Fun creative writing activities such as observational walking allow my mind to notice a simple crack in the pavements and allowing the idea to form.
 Always ask yourself what if?

 Another day while I was out walking my dog.
 She paused to stare at a trampled trail leading to a hole in a field.

 I was fairly sure it was a fox hole.
 I had seen plenty of foxes in the area on previous occasions.

 But…what if it wasn’t a fox hole…

 The hole had been made by someone desperately trying to escape from something.

 If it was a portal to another realm.

 A shortcut to a children’s hiding place

-Best of luck with trying out these writing activities – let me know how you get on.
+Best of luck with trying out these writing activities.
+I love hearing from other writers so let me know how you get on.